Asbestos Lawsuit FAQs

 How was I exposed to asbestos?

-While asbestos is no longer used today due to the health risks, workers may still face exposure from asbestos that has not been properly removed and disposed.
-Workers in the following types of industries were often exposed to asbestos: mining, insulation, shipbuilding, pipe fitting, plumbing, power generation, construction, textiles, auto repair, railroads and appliance repair.
+While asbestos is no longer used today due to the health risks, workers may still face exposure from asbestos that has not been properly removed and disposed of.
+Workers in the following types of industries were often exposed to asbestos: mining, insulation, shipbuilding, pipe fitting, plumbing, power generation, construction, textiles, auto repair, railroads, and appliance repair.

 I didn’t work with asbestos on my job.
 How was I exposed?

 Asbestos is a pervasive product, not only in the trades, but also in schools, homes, and public buildings, where non-tradesman may be exposed under certain conditions.
 Family members may be exposed to asbestos fibers on the clothes of workers.
 People who live or work near sites containing asbestos may be exposed to airborne particles.
 Asbestos was also used in many consumer products such as hairdryers.

 Who should be held liable for the cause of my mesothelioma?

 If you have contracted mesothelioma as a result of your exposure to asbestos, you can expect to face potentially excessive medical costs associated with the treatment of your disease.
 Lawsuits can seek compensation from companies that use asbestos, remove asbestos, disturb asbestos, or dispose of asbestos.
 Our attorneys also seek compensation from companies that make products containing asbestos.
 Contact our mesothelioma attorneys here.